- Published on

 istioctl install

-you are going to see the new pods created by istio
+With kubectl get pod -n istio-system, you will see the new pods created by Istio.

 Istio is a very feature-rich service mesh that includes the following capabilities.